-Women have struggled for decades to establish their place in men-dominated society as equals.
+Women have struggled for decades to establish their place in a men-dominated society as equals.
 Over time we are seeing barriers coming down as women slowly but surely take on leadership positions.
 However, there is still lots of work to be done.
 However, looking at the heroic roles of African women in history, it is hard to explain how they fell from glory.
 Many years ago, women were leaders and not mere followers looking for a voice.
-Today, we will look at 10 African Warrior queens and their past, fierce heroics.
+Today, we will look at 10 African warrior queens and their heroics.

 #1: Queen Amina of Zaria